ccwod/meshtastic-signal-bridge/README.md

 - You have a basic understanding of Meshtastic, node configuration, and node placement
 - You already have access to a **city-wide or well-covered Meshtastic mesh** (check out [local Meshtastic groups](https://meshtastic.org/docs/community/local-groups))
-- You have Docker running on something like a:
+- You have Docker or Docker Compose running on a Linux host, such as:
   - NAS (e.g. Unraid)
   - Home server
   - Raspberry Pi
-  - Always-on computer
+  - Always-on Linux computer
 - You own a Meshtastic node (e.g. **SenseCap T1000-E**, Heltec V3, T-Beam, RAK WisBlock) that is connected via USB to the host
 - The bridge node is well connected to the wider mesh (Likely requires an accompanying home base node for solid rx/tx.
 Ask your local mesh community.)